Nikum-st/blog/README.md

 Comments: the ability to leave and view comments on posts.
 Search: search functionality for post content.
 Pagination: convenient navigation through pages with posts.
+Two languages: switch the interface between Russian and English.

 ## 🛠 Tech stack:
 Frontend: React, JSX, Redux, Styled Components